 Pathology and clinical information about various general medical conditions commonly seen in the physically active.
 Spring.

 HEED 322 Clinical Experiences in Athletic Training II

-The in-depth study of both the theoretical and practical clinical aspects of athletic training.
+The continued in-depth study of both the theoretical and practical clinical aspects of athletic training.
 Fall.
+AT majors only

 HEED 323 Clinical Experiences in Athletic Training III